default-to-open/rpmdeplint/docs/rpmdeplint.rst

 ~~~~~~~~

 check-sat
-  Checks for unmet dependencies with the given RPMs against given repositories.
+  Checks for unmet dependencies with the given RPM packages against the given
+  repositories.
   Each unmet dependency is listed.

 list-deps
-  All dependencies will be listed for each given RPM.
+  All dependencies will be listed for each given RPM package.

 Exit status
 ~~~~~~~~~~~